linode/docs/docs/guides/databases/mysql/how-to-change-the-default-mysql-port/index.md

     sudo yum update

-## How to Verify Your Chosen Port is Available
+## How to Verify a Port is Available

-Before attempting to bind a new port, you should make sure it is not already in use by another service.
+Before attempting to bind a new port, you should make sure it is not already in use.

-1. Use `netstat` to check the port is not already bound to another service.
+1. Use `netstat` to check that another service is not bound to your preferred port.

     netstat -tanp | grep PORT

 There is no output if the port is available.
-If the port is not available, you will see a listing of the services using the port.
+If the port is not available, you will see a listing of the services using it.
 For example, if you tried to use the default SSH port (22).

     netstat -tanp | grep 22